7 DIY Litter Box Ideas Your Cat Will Love

 For this box, you will need:

-• A large plastic storage tote (bigger is better and one with a flat bottom and straight walls is best)
+• A large plastic storage tote (bigger is better and one with a flat bottom and straight walls is best).
+I use 20 gallon storage toes Target, but there are many great options.

 • Sandpaper